igmoweb/append-or-prepend-content/readme.txt

 1. **Plugin Settings**

 == Changelog ==

+= 2.0.1 =
+Fix: Some post types were not appearing in the post type selector.

+= 2.0 =
+Edit the appended/prepended code in Block Editor

 = 1.3.1 =
 Fix: Content was displayed at blog page even if archive option was not selected
 Fix: Spanish translation